 (6) Quality of Program Overall (maximum 15 points).

 (d) Tentative Adoption of Rankings by PSG Council.
 The PSG Council shall announce the rankings for each application belonging to a Priority Population or Priority Need at a meeting on the day after the City's annual budget is adopted each year and adopt a tentative ranking and funding allocation list.
-Copies of each requesting agency's completed score sheets, together with any other support information or justification from the application scorer regarding the application score, shall be made available to requesting agencies at such meeting.
+Copies of each requesting agency's completed score sheets, together with any other support information or justification from the application scorer regarding the application score, shall be made available to requesting agencies after such meeting.
 A requesting agency will also be notified in writing by the Grants and Contract Compliance Division of its application score and ranking.
 A requesting agency may appeal a score sheet or ranking decision made pursuant to this Part through the appeals procedure set forth in Section 118.810.

 (Ord.
 2016-56-E, § 4; Ord.
 2017-317-E, § 1; Ord.
 2019-210-E, § 2; Ord.
 2023-33-E, § 9; Ord.
 2023-238-E, § 1; Ord.
 2024-551-E, § 1)